 - Preheat the oven to 350°F.

 - Take a large, heavy-bottomed dish or an ovenproof gratin dish, and grease it well with the butter, then rub the ½ sliced garlic on the bottom and sides.
-Discard the garlic.
+Discard the garlic.1 tablespoon unsalted butter, 2 cloves garlic

-- Put the cream, milk, and a pinch of salt and pepper and sprigs of thyme in a saucepan.
-Using a garlic press, press 1 clove of garlic into the sauce (or mince finely, and add to the sauce).
+- Put the cream, milk, a pinch of salt and pepper, and sprigs of thyme in a saucepan.
+Using a garlic press, press 1 clove of garlic into the sauce (or mince finely, and add to the sauce).2 cups heavy cream, 1 cup whole milk, Kosher salt, Freshly ground black pepper, 3 sprigs fresh thyme

-- Layer the potato slices in the dish, slightly overlapping each other, seasoning each layer with the salt and pepper.
+- Layer the potato slices in the dish, slightly overlapping each other, and season each layer with the salt and pepper.
 Once one layer is added, ladle enough of the strained cream sauce to coat the potatoes.
-Repeat with the process until out of potatoes.
+Repeat this process until out of potatoes.3 lbs potatoes

 - Add a little more cream, if necessary.
 The cream should just barely be peaking around the edges of the potatoes when you press down on them (resist the temptation to add too much cream!).
-You may have extra potato slices, or you may have a little extra cream.
+You may have extra potato slices, or you may have a little extra cream.8 oz gruyere cheese

 - Sprinkle the cheese on the top of the last layer.